Cardiovascular Diagnostic Center

 - Level 3 fellowship-trained imaging cardiologists: Our cardiologists have the highest level of training available for specialists in heart imaging.
 Cardiologists trained to Level 3 know how to provide and read diagnostic tests and what treatments to prescribe.

-- Expertise for proper care: Our imaging cardiologists have expertise in patient care and all types of imaging.
+- Expertise for proper care: Our imaging cardiologists have proficiency in patient care and all types of cardiovascular diagnostics.
 They are able to choose the right test for each patient’s unique situation, which offers you peace of mind.
 Often, you may also save time and money by avoiding unnecessary tests.

-- Sports Cardiology testing/diagnoses: Heart imaging test results can have different meanings for athletes, dancers and active adults than for people who aren’t physically active.
-Our team has extensive experience working with these active adults to interpret tests accurately.
+- Sports Cardiology Diagnostics: Heart imaging test results can have different meanings for athletes, dancers and active adults than for people who aren’t physically active.
+Our team has extensive experience working with these active adults to interpret their tests accurately.
 Learn about our sports cardiology diagnostic process.

 Noninvasive testing refers to diagnostic approaches that use an imaging device outside the body.
-The most common noninvasive tests include:
+The most common noninvasive cardiovascular diagnostic tests include:

 - Echocardiogram (echo): This diagnostic procedure uses ultrasound waves to create images of the heart.
 It helps us see how your heart valves are functioning, look at the size of your heart's four chambers, and see if your heart muscle is contracting effectively.